aswathylofyraj/Retail-to-Revenue-Analysis/README.md

 This project helped me apply data preprocessing, visualization techniques, and SQL querying to extract meaningful insights from retail and income datasets.

----

-This **README.md** provides a detailed overview of your work and makes it easy for anyone to understand the purpose, structure, and steps required to run the code in your GitHub repository.
-Let me know if you need further adjustments!